Open Source ยท v1

 cmd/replay CLI for loading and running JSON session fixtures against the full engine.
 Done

-config/ YAML policy files (roles.yaml and bindings.yaml) loaded and compiled at startup.
+config/ YAML policy files for both surfaces.
+Loaded and compiled at startup; hot-reloadable from the dashboard.
 Done

 6 of 10 implemented.